f5devcentral/f5-agility-labs-sslviz/docs/class5/module4/lab4.rst

 Edit Traffic Condition Rule - All Traffic (Default)
 --------------------------------------------------------------------------------

 #.
 Now, you want to ensure that all other traffic flows through a service chain (none selected by default).
-Click the **All Traffic** condition to modify it.
+Click the **All Traffic** rule to modify it.

 #.
 Click on **Conditions and Actions**